07846 989439

 Counselling for Eating Disorders

-• Explore the emotional aspects of your urge to overeat or restrict your food
+• explore the emotional factors driving your urge to overeat or restrict,

-• Learn new coping skills that allow you to satisfy your emotional needs without turning to food
+• cultivate new coping strategies that fulfill your emotional needs without reliance on food,

-• Reduce stress and anxiety and increase your tolerance to life’s challenges
+• alleviate stress and anxiety while boosting your resilience to life’s challenges, and

-If you are ready to explore your thoughts and emotions around your eating habits, to identify how and why your eating disorder developed, change your relationship with food and begin your journey to recovery, then please get in touch by completing the form below or on my contact page.
+If you are ready to examine your thoughts and feelings surrounding your eating habits, understand the origins of your eating disorder, transform your relationship with food, and embark on your path to recovery, please reach out by completing the form below or visiting my contact page.

 Relationship With Food